 HEC Paris' consistent performance in the FT's Master in Finance rankings is largely down to the success of its alumni.

-On average, graduates from the HEC Paris Master in Finance program go on to earn an impressive salary of $156,583 three years after graduating.
+Master in Finance graduate salaries are important to the rankings; on average, graduates from the HEC Paris Master in Finance program go on to earn an impressive salary of $156,583 three years after graduating.
 This is a 92% increase compared with their earnings when they first graduated.

 Other top Masters in Finance programs in this year’s rankings boast similar results.
 Graduates from ESCP’s MiF program can expect a salary around $141,984 three years’ post-graduation, while Essec grads are paid an average of $120,666 three years on.

 Beyond the top five, Europe continues to lead the way in the MiF rankings.
-Of the top 25 programs, 22 are European, with the remaining eight spots held by Chinese programs.
+Of the top 25 programs, 22 are European, with the remaining spots held by Chinese programs.

 The best Masters in Finance program in China is offered by Tsinghua University School of Economics and Management in Beijing, which comes in at number 12 in the 2021 rankings, a few places higher than its 2020 ranking of 15.